Layered Window Treatments

 Please use our filter navigation as it will guide you to exactly what you’re looking for quickly and easily, helping you find the product you are looking for.

-There are two main types of curtain holdbacks, both of them holding the curtains away from the window opening in two different ways.
+There are two main types - both of them holding the curtains away from the window opening in two different ways.

-This type of holdback consists of a short piece of cylindrical metal or wood and projects horizontally from the wall.
-The front of the holdback is often finished off with a disc which is often quite decorative or may reflect the design of the curtain pole finial.
+This style consists of a short piece of cylindrical metal or wood and projects horizontally from the wall.
+The front is often finished off with a disc which is often quite decorative or may reflect the design of the curtain pole finial.
 The disc is normally about 4" or 5" in diameter which ensures that the curtains are held fast behind the disc to keep the curtains in place.
 The Ombre holdback is fitted near the edge of the window recess which allows the curtains to be folded or dressed in a swag behind the holdback, keeping the curtains well away from the window opening.

-This type of curtain holdback is also fitted near the edge of the window recess.
-The general design of this holdback resembles a “U” shape.
-The curtain is neatly pleated and then placed into the holdback which then retains the curtain and stops it from encroaching over the window opening.
+This version is also fitted near the edge of the window recess.
+The general design resembles a “U” shape.
+The curtain is neatly pleated and then placed into the Embrace Holdback which then retains the curtain and stops it from encroaching over the window opening.